Basic Pool Chemistry 101

 If you only used pH, alkalinity, calcium, and a sanitizer, you could keep a clean and healthy pool all year long.
 However, there are a few more products you should be familiar with in case you need or decide to use them.

 Most chlorine products you add to the water will be stabilized chlorine.
-However, if you start with fresh water, you might want to add some cyanuric acid as a stabilizer base so that the chlorine doesn’t get burned off by the sun’s UV rays so quickly.
+However, if you start with fresh water, you might want to add some cyanuric acid (aka water stabilizer) as a stabilizer base so that the chlorine doesn’t get burned off by the sun’s UV rays so quickly.
 This chemical will protect your chlorine from the sun.

 Use algaecide as a backup.
 If your chlorine levels dip down, and you don’t catch it in time, the algaecide will keep the algae at bay until you can get the chlorine back up.